yhs666/mc-docs.zh-cn/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 VmName="myVm"

 # Replace the value for the following **VmSize** variable with a value from the
-# https://docs.azure.cn/virtual-machines/virtual-machines-linux-sizes rticle.
+# https://docs.azure.cn/virtual-machines/virtual-machines-linux-sizes article.
 The script fails if the VM size
 # is not supported in the location you select.
-Run the `azure vm sizes --location estchinaeast` command to get a full list
+Run the `azure vm sizes --location chinaeast` command to get a full list
 # of VMs in US West Central, for example.

 VmSize="Standard_DS1"